OverviewClick to Open

 - CIEE Service-Learning Project: 3 U.S. semester/4.5 quarter credits; 15 seminar hours, 90 service hours

-Each course is a full semester in content, so the pace is accelerated and the workload is demanding.
-CIEE courses are designed to follow U.S. academic culture and standards.
+Each course is a full semester in content, covered in a six-week block, so the pace is accelerated, and the workload is demanding.
+Courses are designed to follow U.S. academic culture and standards.
 The class environment typically features a combination of traditional lecture and discussion with co-curricular excursions and activities.
 Heavy emphasis is placed on student participation.
-To avoid falling behind, students should not plan personal travel out of Santiago when classes are in session and plan trips for the long weekends in between blocks.
+To avoid falling behind, students should not plan personal travel away from Shanghai when classes are in session and plan trips for the long weekends in between blocks.

 The U.S. grading scale of A-F is used.
 Students are graded on the basis of attendance, class participation, homework, project work, presentations, and midterm and final examinations.
 Learning outcomes assessment is continuous through personal reflections, evaluation feedback, self-assessment, and requirements as set out in course syllabi.